Household Water Conservation

-This publication details water conservation methods that require little effort while producing significant results.
+There are many water conservation methods that require little effort to incorporate, but produce significant results.

 Droughts occur periodically over much of the United States.
 In Pennsylvania, severe droughts have occurred more frequently over the past two decades.